jweissman/orsino/playtesting.md

 # Notes from Playtesting

 ## Bugs
-- [ ] Bomb shouldn't be able to reset ticking status
+- [ ] Bomb shouldn't be able to reset ticking status!
+- [ ] Preprocess equipment at combat start so _ring of true seeing_ can be implemented
+- [ ] Make sure we always go through handleReactions flow so _time stop_ can guarantee `triggerReactions: false` effect works

 ## Features
 - [ ] Rest could reset status effects? (would be nice to do this _before_ persisting PCs?)